German submarine U-858: Service history

-She was sent by Germany at the end of the war to cause havoc along the East Coast of the US, in an attempt to repeat the success of Operation Drumbeat.
+The submarine was sent by Germany at the end of the war to cause havoc along the East Coast of the United States, in an attempt to repeat the success of Operation Drumbeat.
 However, she saw no combat in that mission and did not sink or damage any allied ships during the war.

-Her captain surrendered her on 14 May 1945 at Fort Miles, Lewes, Delaware.
-U-858 was the first enemy ship to surrender to the United States forces following the defeat of Germany in World War II.
-After surrendering, she was used for publicity in War bond drives.
+Her captain, Kapitanleutnant Thilo Bode, (Note: Bode died in January 2014 in Munich, aged 95.) formally surrendered her on 14 May 1945 (Note: Other German U-boats surrendered to other Allied forces prior to U-858 surrendering to American forces; these include U-249 on May 10 and U-3008 on May 11.) at Fort Miles near Lewes, Delaware.
+(Note: While the formal surrender took place on May 14 at Fort Miles, U-858 first gave herself up at sea four days earlier.)
+This was the first instance of a foreign surrender occurring within the United States since the War of 1812.

-After being used for torpedo practice near the New England area, she was scuttled by the US Navy on 21 November 1947.
+After surrendering, the submarine was used for publicity in war bond drives.
+After being used for torpedo practice near the New England area, she was scuttled by the U.S. Navy on 21 November 1947.